-During the winter season, a nice hot shower is a perfect cure to a long cold day.
+During the winter season, a nice hot shower is a perfect cure for a long cold day.
 There’s nothing worse than when you go to take that shower and find the water is cold.
 Tankless water heaters are meant to heat water quickly, so you don’t face issues like running out of hot water.
 What does it mean if your tankless system doesn’t get hot?

-At Thompson Plumbing Heating and Air Conditioning, we get questions about winterizing tankless water heaters a lot.
+At Thompson Plumbing Heating & Air Conditioning, we get questions about winterizing tankless water heaters a lot.
 Here, we’ll share some information on why your water heater may not be working properly, and how you can fix it.

 Signs Your Heater Isn’t Working